Nincodedo/Ninbot/docs/commands/index.md

 ##### Price
 Shows the current price of turnips.
 On Sundays, shows how much you can buy turnips for.
 Every other day it shows how much you can sell them for.
-Each individual server has it's own prices every day.
+Each individual server has its own prices every day.

 Usage: